 Anxiety has outpaced depression as the number one mental illness in this country.
-But feeling anxious is not a mental illness.
-It’s an inevitability.
-Our goal, however, is to prevent anxiety disorders in children.
+While everyone will experience anxiety in their lifetime, we can prevent anxiety disorders.

-Think about it: if I asked you how you respond to a child that is anxious, what would you say?
+Think about it: if I asked you how you respond to an anxious child what would you say?
 Do you have a clear framework for doing so?
 Not many people do.

 Updating our approach to anxiety